5 Things to consider for your wedding catering

 A great wedding caterer should be able to take the bride and the groom’s personality into account and incorporate that into the menu with little things like their favourite meals or something that they ate when they first met each other or something that holds a dear memory to them.
 “It’s quite nice if they’ve met each other and they first had a “braaibroodjie” together.
 We had a couple actually [who] wanted a cheese and tomato sandwich for their wedding.” – Colette

 It is very nice to see your colour scheme on your wedding menu on the day as well.
 This can be done in the way your wedding catering is presented.
-Whether it is during canapés with little edible flowers that matches with your bouquets and table flowers or the side dishes during your plated main meals or buffet.
-You can even play around with garnishes, textures and colours during your dessert or you can bring in colourful plates that your food gets served in, speak to your wedding caterer about the options available.
+Whether it is during canapés with little edible flowers that match with your bouquets and table flowers or the side dishes during your plated main meals or buffet.
+You can even play around with garnishes, textures, and colours during your dessert or you can bring in colourful plates that your food gets served in, speak to your wedding caterer about the options available.
 “It’s almost unnoticeable but it makes all the difference.” – Greg